automated-assessment/nexus_monorepo/grader_tester/README.md

 This defines a test called `compile`, which uses the files in directory [`tests/scripts/submissions/basic_compiles`](tests/scripts/submissions/basic_compiles).
 This submission will be sent to the `javac-tool` grader, which is expected to return a mark of 100.
 It is expected to return some feedback, but we do not care about what it is.

+### Open items

-**Note that the test tool doesn't yet properly support feedback checking (mainly, because I need to develop a sensible way of encoding the expected feedback text without messing up the yml file).**
+- The test tool doesn't yet properly support feedback checking (mainly, because I need to develop a sensible way of encoding the expected feedback text without messing up the yml file).

+- The test tool doesn't yet support configurable tools.
+This would require an API endpoint to send configuration data to a grader (rather than the current interactive endpoint).

+- The test tool doesn't yet support tools that have an interactive component.
+I'm thinking of supporting these by supporting additional post-submit mocks to be run before the test results are expected.